 Snack on your Liver

-Dr. Carolyn Dean in her Completement, Now Wellness program, emphasizes the importance of snacking on your liver.
-It means that we need have breaks between meals.
-We must let liver do her job.
-The liver releases plenty of sugar into the bloodstream when we let this magnificent organ to fulfill duties
+Dr. Carolyn Dean, in her Completement, Now Wellness program, emphasizes the importance of snacking on your liver.
+It means that we need to have breaks between meals.
+We must let the liver do her job.
+The liver releases plenty of sugar into the bloodstream when we allow this magnificent organ to fulfill duties

 The liver is the perfect helper to have plenty of energy between meals.
-The liver in good shape will let us lose weight and burn fat.
+The organ in good shape will let us lose weight and burn fat.
 Give a break for the liver!